xcliang777/EC601_Mini-project2_Tensorflow/README.md

 Before running python program, you have to install tensorflow, matpoltlib and PIL If you have problem with installing PIL(Maybe due to the version of python), you can install pillow-PIL.
 This can also work in this project.

+Run training.py to train the modle.
+Run evaluate.py to test the modle.